 There are 30.2 million small businesses in America.
 We account for 99.9% of the job market, providing over 2 million jobs per year.
 The small business isn’t going anywhere.

 So, take the time to knock out your to-do list, try not to stress about things out of your control, and prepare your small business to be its best when the dust settles.
 Things may not happen the way you want, but you can control how you react to them.

-Ric Burnett is a writer currently traveling through Mexico.
+Ric Burnett is a writer currently based in Boston.
 He contributes regularly to The GoodMen Project and has been published in "The Ascent", "Better Marketing", and "P.S.
 I Love You" on Medium.
-Traveling, learning new cultures, and experiencing life drive his creative voice.
-Instagram @gofindyourhappy
+Empathetic leadership, building company culture, traveling, learning about new cultures, and experiencing life drive his creative voice.